rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - Comment on, contribute to discussion of, or provide edits to an open RFC
 - Create a new thread or comment on internals.rust-lang.org
-- Discuss Rust project  in an official chat (either Zulip or Discord)
+- Discuss the Rust project in an official chat (either Zulip or Discord)
 - Open an issue on any repo in the rust-lang GitHub org
 - Contribute code changes (including tests) to the Rust compiler (rust-lang/rust)
 - Contribute code changes (including tests) to any other project in the rust-lang GitHub org